Health and Rehabilitation SciencesDoctor of Philosophy (PhD)

 Applicants whose first language is not English must furnish evidence of their proficiency in the use of the English language:

 - The International English Language Testing Service (IELTS).
-Minimum acceptable score is 7 out of 9 with no individual score falling below 6.
+Minimum acceptable score of 8.0 (in both writing and the overall score) is required.

 - The Michigan English Language Assessment Battery (MELAB).
 Minimum acceptable score is 80 on each section and an overall score of 88.